M7OCM/890/README.md

 FM can be greatly enhanced.
 Crank up the gain it works wonders.
 Try it!

-As before, registers reset when unit is switched off but remain active while powered on, in channel scan and spectrum.
+As before, registers reset when unit is switched off, but remain active while powered on.
+AGC Mode works in vfo, channel and spectrum modes.

 v2.0.7 07022024 a minor revision, includes CR7BLE's excellent RSSI timer update (slows down screen updates to reduce interference).
 Credit: OEFWCOM